 Whatever kind of nastiness you are facing out in the world, you’ll be better prepared to deal with it with a few pairs of disposable gloves.

 Don’t trust your mind to remember critical information in high-stress, time-is-life situations.
 Whatever it is, whatever you think it might be, write it down!
 No exceptions!

 Crucial notes in a crisis might be personal information or known drug allergies of a victim, or even yourself, a description and license plate of a suspicious vehicle or suspected attacker, rendezvous information, anything.
-Compared to electronic methods, the speed and certainty of using an old fashioned pen and pad is hard to beat.
+Compared to electronic methods, the speed and certainty of using an old-fashioned pen and pad are hard to beat.